 Clean the eyes a lot, but be gentle.
 Baby shampoo (suggested by the opthalmologist) still stings a bit and scares a tiny kid.

-We used cotton washcloths and eventually cotton swabs to apply it, using a different part of the cloth/swab for each eye.
+We used cotton washcloths and eventually cotton swabs to apply the shampoo, using a different part of the cloth/swab for each eye.
 We used freshly wet parts of the cloth to rinse each eye clean.
-He is much better about it now, but it was difficult for a while.
-We did it 3-4 times a day when the chalazions were large, and 2-3 times daily now.
+He is much better about it now that he’s older (yep, we still do it as part of our routine), but it was difficult for a while.
+We did it 3-4 times a day when the chalazions were large, and 2 times daily now.

 Be as consistent as possible.
 As our doctor said, keeping it clean even after it clears up is important to prevent recurrence.